 More or less?
 Call me crazy, and I know a lot of you might join Clayton in doing so, but I think the Jaguars will be at least a touch better than Clayton thinks and could even land in second place.

 INDIANAPOLIS COLTS: In their first eight games, the new-look Colts face Minnesota, Jacksonville, the Jets, Browns, Dolphins and Titans.
 While all of those teams will expect to beat a rebuilding team, none of them is a lock to do so.
-If the Colts can play well over the first half of the season, they could well be in position to make a significant step forward from last season’s total of two wins.
+If the Colts can play well over the first half of the season, they could well be in position to make a significant step forward from last year’s total of two wins.

 Andrew Luck will have some good days and the Colts will have some leads.
 Their tight ends, while young, and at least their top receivers will be solid threats for him.
 He’ll be good enough quickly enough that if the patchwork offensive line and run game can’t protect him, he will get rid of the ball and avoid a lot of potential blows.

 The trouble is, even if the Colts get to play from ahead, which will allow them to be exotic in the ways they rush Dwight Freeney and Robert Mathis and anyone else, the secondary looks to be an issue.
 I’m not certain Tom Zbikowski will solve the problem opposite Antoine Bethea at free safety and beyond Jerraud Powers no one outside the organization would covet their corners.
-If I have to throw to get back in a game against the Colts, that might be just fine -- I might want them to be in nickel and dime to take on those matchups, anyway.
+If I have to throw to get back in a game against the Colts, that might be just fine -- I might want them to be in nickel and dime to take on those matchups anyway.

 More or less?
 More, but probably only one more.